KaoriEl/VkElips/README.md

 > after you installed the package using composer, you need to publish the necessary files and configs

 `
-php artisan vendor:publish --provider=" Kaoriel\Vkelips\Providers\VkElipsServiceProvider\"
+php artisan vendor:publish --provider=" Kaoriel\Vkelips\Providers\VkElipsServiceProvider"
 `

 >You will create a config in the app/config folder